The School Day

 Please do not send chocolate or sweets into school.

 Children can stay for a school lunch and have a choice of meal; there are always salads available as well as nutritious hot meals, for your child to choose from.
 Parents who receive certain support payments / benefits may be entitled to free school lunches for their children and need to speak to the Education Department about registering for this.
 Children in Key Stage 1 are provided with school lunches.
 Children may also bring a healthy, balanced packed lunch.

 We have a school health adviser who carries out routine checks for hearing and eyesight, and is available for advice on a range of matters throughout your child’s school career.
 Parents / carers are always informed and asked to sign a permission slip to allow this to happen.
 Parents are always invited to attend.
 Dental inspections also take place regularly.

 When your child is ill please do not send them to school.
 It is important that you telephone school to let us know about the absence on the first day as soon as possible in the morning.
 If we have not heard from you we will need to telephone you, to ensure the safety of your children at all times.
 On your child’s return to school please send a letter explaining the reason for their absence.
 It is very important that we are able to contact you during the school day in case your child becomes ill or has an accident.
 Please make sure you tell us if the phone numbers where you live or work change.
 If hospital treatment is necessary doctors will not give treatment without parents/carers permission.

 It is really important we have emergency contact numbers for you, so please ensure you always update us on changes in telephone numbers.

 If your child needs to take medicine, tablets, apply cream or drops, whilst at school you must fill in a form from the office to allow the teachers to do this.
-If it is an ongoing complaint a medical care plan will need to be completed alongside the School Nurse, the class teacher and our SENCo, Mrs Otter.
+If it is an ongoing complaint a medical care plan will need to be completed alongside the School Nurse, the class teacher and our SENCo, Mrs Edmondson.